epw/jrconsole/README.md

 JavaScript Remote Console

 This project implements a REPL for JavaScript using WebSockets.
-When the JavaScript is included in a page, it will attempt to connect to the server, which should be running on the same host as the Web server.
-This project's server acts as the JavaScript console, remotely.
+When jrconsole.js is included in a page, it will attempt to connect to jrconsole.py, which should be running on the same host as the Web server. jrconsole.py acts as the JavaScript console, remotely.

 ## Requirements